 John (not his real name) a male in his mid-twenties contacted me and we had a brief consultation by telephone.
-During the conversation John explained that he had several issues, the main problem being general anxiety, with a fear of delivering presentations, feeling like a fraud and generally not being able to communicate or interact with colleagues at work.
+During the conversation John explained that he had several issues, the main problem being general anxiety, with a fear of delivering presentations, feeling like a fraud (imposter syndrome) and generally not being able to communicate or interact with colleagues at work.
 His social life had deteriorated, he felt unable to socialise with his friends, even those he had known for years.
 John had received counselling recently for some of the issues but he felt it had not changed anything.
 I assured him that BWRT had a high success rate and while one can never guarantee success I have found that using BWRT for anxiety usually gets a good result.

 During our first session we explored in a little more detail what situations made John anxious.
 Having created a list we then set about working on them using BWRT.
 From the outset it was clear that this therapy was perfect for his needs and I observed him change physically during the work.
 His facial expressions changed to a more happy look and he stretched himself taller in the seat when creating some of the imagery.

 After the first round of BWRT he remarked that he felt physically different as well as feeing a bit “weird”.
 We tested his feelings around the problem we had just worked on and he smiled and said it simply did not bother him now.

 We did several others rounds of BWRT on the items listed and at the end he stood up and said he felt like he was floating and never felt as free and happy in his life.

 On return for his next session he reported a complete change in the way he felt.
 He was no longer feeling anxious on a daily basis but found some of the other situations listed made him a little anxious still.
 We worked on them and he felt they had also ceased to be a problem.

 Social Phobia and Self Esteem.